Covering $\mathsf{Irrep}(S_n)$ With Tensor Products and Powers: Proof of Theorem

 \begin{enumerate} \item $\dim(\llambda)\geq K^n$ for a large constant $K$. \item $\dim(\llambda)\leq K^n$, and $\llambda$ has at least $2$ rows and/or columns with length $\Omega(n)$. \item $\dim(\llambda)\leq K^n$, and $\llambda$ has only $1$ row or column with length $\Omega(n)$. \end{enumerate}

-We will show that $\dim(\llambda)\leq K^n$ implies the existence of a row/column with length $\Omega(n)$, so that the above combined with conjugation symmetry cover all cases for large $n$. \\
+We will show that $\dim(\llambda)\leq K^n$ implies the existence of a row/column with length $\Omega(n)$, so that the above combined with conjugation symmetry cover all cases for large $n$.

-Case 1 is the main and most interesting one.
-Using the hooklength formula for $\dim(\llambda)$, we show that the Young diagram for $\llambda$ contains large subsets at different height scales.
-We then use the semigroup property to transform these large subsets into single rectangles and then single squares at each scale, all which using a small number of tensor powers of $\llambda$.
+The main case is the first.
+Using the hooklength formula for $\dim(\llambda)$, we show that the Young diagram for $\llambda$ contains large subsets which are possibly at different height scales.
+We then use the semigroup property to transform these large subsets into single rectangles and then single squares at each scale, all while using a small number of tensor powers of $\llambda$.
 The tensor cube of a square contains a Young diagram with many distinct row lengths, and applying Corollary~\ref{cor:powersqualitative} to each one allows us to obtain control over an arbitrary Young diagram of appropriate size for each scale.
 Finally we show that horizontally summing these arbitrary Young diagrams results in a single Young diagram with many distinct row lengths and we again apply Corollary~\ref{cor:powersqualitative} to conclude.
 We remark that without combining scales, we would lose a logarithmic factor, as is typical in dyadic pigeonhole arguments.
-More precisely, if $\dim(\llambda)\approx n^{\varepsilon n}$ we would obtain a slightly suboptimal upper bound $O(\varepsilon^{-1}\log(\varepsilon^{-1}))$ whereas by using multiple scales we achieve the tight bound $\Theta(\varepsilon^{-1})$. \\
+More precisely, if $\dim(\llambda)\approx n^{\varepsilon n}$ we would obtain a slightly suboptimal upper bound $O(\varepsilon^{-1}\log(\varepsilon^{-1}))$ whereas by using multiple scales we achieve the tight bound $\Theta(\varepsilon^{-1})$.

 Case 2 is relatively straightforward.
 Case 3 goes by breaking $\llambda$ into the horizontal sum of $\hat\llambda$ with a long horizontal strip, where $\hat\llambda$ has first row length equal to that of either its second row or longest column.
-A key step in case 3 is to apply one of the previous cases to $\hat\llambda$, which by construction cannot itself fall into case 3.\\
+A key step in case 3 is to apply one of the previous cases to $\hat\llambda$, which by construction cannot itself fall into case 3.